CLIP-DINOiser: Teaching CLIP a few DINO tricks for open-vocabulary semantic segmentation: Conclusions

 \section{Conclusions}

 In this work, we propose to make the most out of CLIP features and show that the features already contain useful \emph{localization information}.
 Indeed with light convolutional layers, we are able to learn both good patch-correlation and objectness information by using DINO self-supervised model as a guide.
-With such information, our method \ours can perform zero-shot open-vocabulary semantic segmentation in a single pass of CLIP model and with two light extra convolutional layers. \ours reaches state-of-the-art results on complex semantic segmentation datasets.
+With such information, our method \ours performs zero-shot open-vocabulary semantic segmentation in a single pass of CLIP model and with two light extra convolutional layers. \ours reaches state-of-the-art results on complex semantic segmentation datasets.

 \parag{Limitations.} Despite yielding strong results on open-vocabulary semantic segmentation, \ours is still bounded by the capability of the CLIP model to separate classes, as it inherits its granularity.
-We believe that better prompt engineering, paired with better image-text models, could further boost \ours.
+We believe that better prompt engineering paired with better image-text models could further boost the performance of \ours.